 1. In the left tab page, select Backup and then select System Backup.

-2. You can name the backup using the "Task Name" field to distinguish it from other backups and you can see the partitions included as part of the system backup are listed automatically.
+2. You can rename the backup using the "Task Name" field to distinguish it from other backups and you can see the partitions included as part of the system backup are displayed automatically.
 Select a destination path to backup system to.

 3. Click Start Backup to start the system backup task.